joauluiz/joauluiz/README.md

 -Bachelor's degree in Chemical Engineering from the Federal Technological University of Paraná

+-Python

+-Machine Leaning

--Advanced knowledge in machine learning, Excel, Power BI, and ETL
+-Advanced knowledge in  Excel, Power BI, and ETL

 -Internship at Grupo Tigre, where I developed Power BI Pro governance panels and worked with the marketing team